Detlef Günther – Shortbio

 Detlef Günther’s works are represented in the Karl Kremer Collection (Gelsenkirchen), the Deutsche Bank Art Collection (Frankfurt) and the Kunstmuseum Gelsenkirchen.
 He lives and works in Berlin.

 Over the years I have dealt intensively with different media and their application.
 Media are tools.
 The respective topic determines the form and the material/medium to be used.
 The complexity of the world makes it necessary for me to modify points of view, to change perspectives and thus also to use different media.

-I have a mutable approach to art creation and like to work in series and cycles.
-No matter which medium I use – in the end I’m a painter – I deal with the questions, why seeing is more and more directed towards “inside”, why the surrounding pictorial worlds prevent “free seeing” – preparing to kill “the invisible”.
+I like to work in series and cycles and deal with the questions, why seeing is more and more directed towards “inside”, why the surrounding pictorial worlds prevent “free seeing” – preparing to kill “the invisible”.